 To put it simply, China is massive.
 The country has something to offer for everyone.
 Whether you’re interested in the hustle and bustle of a major city like Shanghai or would prefer the quieter atmosphere of Suzhou, you’ll need to know where you’re heading before you can narrow your search for a TEFL job in China.
 Take advantage of the countless resources available to you in order to develop a sense of what life is like in different locations throughout the nation.
 Watch videos about life in various Chinese cities, get in contact with actual residents, and ask BridgeTEFL advisors for insights!

 Tip #2: Become Qualified

 There are a lot of requirements for getting hired as an EFL teacher in China.
 First and foremost, you’re going to need a bachelor’s degree.
 While the bachelor’s degree can be in any field of study, it will of course work to your advantage if it is focused on English and/or education.
-Beyond the bachelor’s, you will also need to be TEFL certified.
+Beyond the bachelor’s, you will also need TEFL certification.
 China requires your TEFL certification to be at least 120 hours, so make sure you don’t short yourself.
 Experience requirements vary from city to city and school to school, but many locations will ask for at least one year of prior teaching experience after your college graduation.

 Tip #3: Develop Your Skills